sceendy/sceendy.github.io/work.md

           <div class="tags">HTML/CSS</div>
           <div class="tags">PHP</div>
         </section>
-        <p class="summary"><strong>Details:</strong> The $5 ticket deals were initially only available through a Facebook app.
-I built a micro-site allowing users access to them that didn't require a Facebook account.</p>
+        <p class="summary"><strong>Details:</strong> Migrated $5 ticket deals from being exclusively avaiable on a Facebook app to a stand-alone page so that a Facebook login was not required.</p>
       </div>
     </div>
   </a>